Exist888/Color-Scheme-Creator/README.md

 # __Color Scheme Creator__
 ### __Perfect for designers who want to generate beautiful color schemes in seconds__
 - Customize your starting color or let the app randomize colors for you.
-- Choose your desired color scheme types from the RGB color wheel.
-- Easily compare different color schemes from the same starting color.
-- Copy hexadecimal color codes to the clipboard for easy use in other design tools.
 - Ready to try it out?
 Go to my <a href="https://color-scheme-creator-exist888.netlify.app/">__color scheme creator app__</a>.
 <br/>